BlakeACollins/GTP-3/README.md

 # Mordern UX/UI

-Building a UX/UI for Hoo Bank with React and Tailwind CSS.
+Building a UX/UI for My AI.
+Made with React and Tailwind CSS.